jacob-barna/TripleJR/Assurance Cases for Software Security Engineering.md

 ### Evidence:

 #### E1: Manual Testing
 The password manager requires the user to verify their identity with computer credentials to view their username and passwords in the vault.
-We would hope that there is another verification prompt after a certain amount of idle time or usability of the password manager classified under time-out notification [24].
+We would hope that there is another verification prompt after a certain amount of idle time or usability of the password manager classified under time-out notification.

 ![Picture1](https://user-images.githubusercontent.com/54923995/66694148-2a362b80-ec76-11e9-8cf2-8b67821d524d.png)